 The serene expression and carefully rendered facial features highlight a classical and measured approach to form, distinguishing this work from the more emotive and dramatic Gothic styles of the same period.
 The beard and flowing hair are intricately carved with delicate, rhythmic curves, showcasing a mastery of detail and naturalism.
-The elongated eyes, softly modeled cheekbones, and slightly parted lips reflect the restrained elegance and tradition.

-idealization with subtle realism.
+The elongated eyes, softly modeled cheekbones, and slightly parted lips reflect the restrained elegance and humanistic tendencies of the balancing tradition, Sienese idealization with subtle realism.